 NOTE 12 - SUBSEQUENT EVENTS

-Events subsequent to June 30, 2022, have been evaluated through March 30, 2023, the date at which the District's audited financial statements were available to be issued.
-Other than those listed below, no events requiring disclosure have occurred through this date.
+Events subsequent to June 30, 2023, have been evaluated through January 8, 2024, the date at which the District's audited financial statements were available to be issued.
+No events requiring disclosure have occurred through this date.